You are here: Urology Textbook > Anatomy > Testes

 Spermatic Cord and Vascular Supply of the Testis

 The vas deferens (ductus deferens) connects the epididymis with the urethra.
-Shortly before the prostate, the vas deferens enlarges and forms the Ampulla ductus deferens.
+Shortly before the prostate, the vas deferens enlarges to the Ampulla ductus deferens.
 The union of the vas deferens and the duct of the seminal vesicle forms the ejaculatory duct.
 The ejaculatory ducts pass through the prostate and empty at the Colliculus seminalis in the urethra.

 Ductus deferens (vas deferens):

-connects the epididymis to the urethra.
+The ductus deferens connects the epididymis to the urethra.

 Arteries of the spermatic cord: